NoBrainerORM/nobrainer.io/docs/installation.md

   # variables RUBY_ENV, RAILS_ENV, RACK_ENV, or :production.
   # config.environment = config.default_environment

-  # The rethinkdb_url specifies the RethinkDB database connection url.
+  # rethinkdb_urls specifies the RethinkDB database connection urls.
+  # You may specify multiple urls to provide fault tolerance capabilities.
   # When left unspecified, NoBrainer picks a database connection by default.
   # The default is to use localhost, with a database name matching the
   # application name and the environment.